MMHwang/FirstExample/readme.txt

 Git is a distributed version control system
 Git is a powerful distributed free software under GPL Git has a mutable index called stage
-Git tracks changes ofn files.
+Git tracks changes of files
-My boss likes Git too.